 The bottom cushion on my seats between BWI and Keflavik were very thin and could’ve used some extra padding.
 The seats felt harder than normal, the way some slimline seats do on other airlines.
 In all fairness, I didn’t experience the same issue from Keflavik-Bristol.

 I had XL legroom seats for my longer segments between BWI-Keflavik which come with plenty of space — and were reasonably priced.
-I’m not particularly tall, but the few extra inches made a big difference for me.
-I’d highly recommend the upgrade, especially since even all-in, you’ve still got a good fare to Europe.
+I’m not particularly tall, but the few extra inches of leg room made a big difference for me.
+I’d highly recommend you pay extra for the upgrade if the total price is still a good fare to Europe.

 Overnight flights suck, so packing the right extras can make or break your in-flight comfort.

-WOW air Reviews Depend on One Question: Would I Fly WOW air again?
+WOW air Reviews Depend on One Question: Would I Fly It again?

 Yes, absolutely (for the right price).
 I love that their fares are so accessible that anyone can afford to go to Europe.

-Flying from the east coast to Iceland is just as fast (and just as cheap) as getting to California, an amazing opportunity to experience a different culture and natural setting.
+Flying from the east coast to Iceland is surprisingly close — and cheap! — for an amazing opportunity to experience a different culture and natural setting.
 And when you’re not spending thousands on airfare, there’s no pressure to plan the “trip of a lifetime”.
 That’s great for short city breaks, repeat trips, or saving for the stuff on your trip that matters most: sightDOING.

 The downside?
-You need to live near one of their hubs in order to take advantage of their flights (BWI, Boston, San Francisco, Los Angeles, Miami, Chicago, Detroit, Cleveland, Cincinnati, St. Louis, Toronto, or Montreal).
+You need to live near one of their hubs in order to take advantage of their flights and you need to budget separately for any extras that are important for you.

 But I’ll be honest: although WOW air has a few advantages over other airlines, the low cost is their biggest selling point.
 Especially if you can pack light, it’s an amazing deal and a great way to get to Europe.